fenix-hub/godot-engine.easy-charts/README.md

 Godot Version: *3.2stable*

 ## What is this?
-*Easy Charts* is collection of Control, 2D and 3D nodes to plot charts.
+*Easy Charts* is a collection of Control, 2D and 3D nodes to plot charts.
 This plugin was born from the personal necessity to plot some charts and tables for my university degree project.
 Here's an example:    ![]()
 Charts are really useful when it comes to visually represent values in a powerful and more understandable way, mostly when these charts also have visually pleasing features.